 The figure on the left is taken directly from the IPCC report.
 The report was published in 2013.
 Thus, the observational data only runs through 2012.
 The observed change in temperature is near the lower portion of all the model predictions.
 Some claim this plot is misleading because 2012 was near the end of the "pause in global warming."
 The figure on the right updates the observational data through May 2022.
 The observations now contain the warmer years after 2014.
 Around 2016, the observed change in global average temperature was nearer to the middle range of the model projections.
 However, the global average temperature has not risen after 2016 and at the time of the latest update (May 2022), the observed global average surface temperature is near the bottom of the range of predictions made by models in 2005.
 We are currently in an extended La Nina pattern (discussed below), which likely contributes to keeping the global average temperature down.
 Some predict that we are due for a strong El Nino pattern, which could result in another period of rapid warming.

+The last year for the observational data in this figure is 2012.
 The figure on the right has been updated to include observational data through May 2022.
-(Source: the Climate Lab Book)
+(Source: the Climate Lab Book) |

 During and just after the "pause in global warming" from 2002 to 2013, some wondered if the global average temperature would continue to be steady or even turn around and begin a period of cooling.
 Based on observations, we can now say that the global average temperature definitely increased after the pause.
 The figure below shows the satellite-derived changes in the monthly global average temperature from January 1979 through February 2023.
 The approximate period of the "pause in global warming" is marked in green.
 The red line shows a smoothed version of the month to month temperature changes by averaging over 13 months.
 The current end point of the red line shows that the 13 month smoothed global average temperature is about 0.1 to 0.2°C warmer than the global average temperature during the pause period.
 The last point on the red line corresponds to September 2022.
 Note that the satellite-derived temperature has been oscillating up and down over the last 7 years (since 2015), though the average temperature is a few tenths of a degree warmer than the average during the pause period.
 The linear trend for the entire satellite record (from January 1979 to March 2022) is +0.13°C per decade.
 However, the observed temperature changes are far from linear.
 There are obviously shorter periods of increasing and decreasing temperature superimposed on the longer term linear increase.
 Thus, caution should always be exercised when extrapolating short term temperature trends into the future.
 While the latest temperature is near the bottom of the recent oscillations, we can expect this to turn around to warming once the current La Nina cycle ends as discussed below.